-For example, a 79-year-old woman said, “mainly, I would like to see what my grandkids grow up to be.”
-Others described aspirations such as completing a construction project he had started or getting all the pension money he thought he deserved.
+For example, a 79-year-old woman said, “Mainly, I would like to see what my grandkids grow up to be.”
+Others described aspirations, such as completing a construction project they had started or getting all the pension money they thought they deserved.

 A Third Age, but Not a Fourth

-Because the study was small, and the participants were not nationally representative samples (they were recruited from notices posted at senior centers and apartment complexes and in newspapers, and by word of mouth), the results are more suggestive than definitive.
+Because the study was small, and the participants were not nationally representative samples (they were recruited from notices posted in senior centers, apartment complexes, and newspapers, and by word of mouth), the results are more suggestive than definitive.
 Yet even with such qualifications, it seems noteworthy that there were similarities across the three countries in how people thought about how long they wanted to live.

 Ekerdt.
 D. J., Koss, C. S., Li, A., Munch, A., Lessenich, S., and Fung, H. H. (2017).
 Is longevity a value for older adults?
 Journal of Aging Studies, 43, 46-52.